-When you find out a meal costs a minimum of $185 per person, you want to know what you’re in for.
+When you find out a meal costs nearly $200 per person, you want to know what you’re in for.
 First and foremost, do you even need to go to a place that requires shelling out the cost of a car payment to get in the door?
 Scratch Bar is a restaurant inside of a three-story shopping mall in the valley that has a functioning carousel out front.
 That’s not exactly the setting you’d expect for a place that serves a 20-course prix fixe dinner, but it’s one of many reasons that makes Scratch Bar special.

 If you’re in the market for a completely unique dining experience that not every person in your office has been gloating about for two years, you need to consider Scratch Bar.
 The food is fantastic and interesting, but unlike other fancy prix fixe restaurants in this town, you don’t feel like you’re trapped in a government sterilization center all night.
 This is a place where you want to hang out with friends, cozy up with a date, and also feel like you’re doing something completely different.

 A meal at Scratch is broken into two different parts.
 The first one takes place at the front bar you might mistake for a 19th-century apothecary.
 Here you’ll eat a few small, one-bite courses of things like chicharron and mushroom meringue paired with excellent cocktails made from contraptions used by frontier doctors.
 It’s theatrical, but you’re in a mall next to a dance studio and a CPK, so just roll with it.
 Besides, this whole portion is only meant to be a warm-up for the main event that awaits around the corner.